Floods and health

 Justification for indicator selection

 Climate change can increase the severity and frequency of extreme weather events, such as heavy precipitation, storms, and storm surges.
-Floods caused by these events can affect people immediately (e.g. through drowning and injuries), but also a long time after the event (e.g. through the destruction of homes, water shortages, displacement, disruption of essential services and financial loss) and especially through the stress flood victims are exposed to.
+Floods caused by these events can affect people immediately (e.g. through drowning and injuries) as well as after the event (e.g. through displacement, the destruction of homes, water shortages, disruption of essential services and financial loss).
+The stress flood victims are exposed to can also affect their mental health, and effects can persist a long time after the event.
+Two thirds of flood-related deaths worldwide are from drowning and one third from physical trauma, heart attacks, electrocution, carbon monoxide poisoning or fire.
+Health system infrastructure (e.g. hospitals) is vulnerable to extreme weather events, in particular to flooding.

 - IPCC (2012) Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation.
 Special Report of the Intergovernmental Panel on Climate Change.
 (C. B. Field, V. Barros, T. F. Stocker and D. Qin, eds.).
 Cambridge University Press, Cambridge.